kimseung-gc/Pioneer_Mart/README.md

 Sprint 04 outcomes (named sprint_04.md) can be found in the link in markdown file in the sprint_reports folder.

+Sprint 05 planning (named sprint_05_planning.md) can be found in the link in markdown file in the sprint_reports folder.

+Sprint 05 outcomes (named sprint_05.md) can be found in the link in markdown file in the sprint_reports folder.

 ## Installing modules

 ### Installing Frontend Dependencies